Skip to content

 Creating a Build

 Now that the build image has been pushed to your elastic container registry, the final step is to formally create the build by informing the ReSim app as to its location.
 This is done using the ReSim CLI.
-We assume that we already have a project called my_project and a branch called my_branch.
-These are required for build creation, so if the project or branch you want to use does not yet exist, see above.
+We assume that we already have a project called my-project, a system called my-system and a branch called my-branch.
+These are required for build creation.
 After authenticating we can create a new build like so:

 resim builds create \